jbasile6/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will have one design layout that will adjust and fit to the screen of whatever device is being used.
+Responsive adds break points to a website where the layout will change depending on the size of the window the website is being viewed in.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is designing a website that is meant to be viewed on smaller devices, typically 500px, and adding media queries with min-width properties to add breakpoints that reconfigure the layout as the viewing window gets larger,typically up to 1000px.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+REM is used for accessibility purposes as it lets the user settings dictate the font size.
+1 rem converts to 16px. 'font-size: 62.5%' in the html tag adjusts the conversion to 1 rem === 10px, making rem more convenient for programmers to use.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a tool that allows you to break the CSS into

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?